Corbe30/3D-shape-editor/README.md

 ## Features
 1. Transformations: scaling and extruding faces, rotation of mesh
-2. Guide line and info-text to display offset (magnitude of scaling/extrusion).
+2. Guide line and info-text to display offset
+3. Selected transformation displayed in top right of screen (extrusion if none)
-3. Keyboard shortcuts:
+4. Keyboard shortcuts:
   * X: reset the mesh
   * D: Undo the last applied transformation | cancel an in-progress transformation.
   * S: apply scaling to selected face